abhishekjalan87/k8s_role_rolebinidng/README.md

 kubectl create -f cluster-role.yaml

-##create a new config file as per the attached sample
+##create a new config file for read-only account as per the attached sample.

 Once everything done, just copy the below files to your home directory /home/user/.kube/.